jhollowed/cosmo-cutout/README.md

 `--posOnly` will cause only particle positions, ids, and redshifts to be output.
 Velocities and lightcone rotation/replication information will be discarded (this should speed up both the data redistribution and the write-out).

+`--forceWriteProps` will force the file `properties.csv` to be overwritten; the default behavior is to skip the writing of this file if it is found to already exist (only applies to use case 2).

+`--propsOnly` will instruct the program to return after writing the `properties.csv` file, without reading any lightcone shells or performing the cutout.
+This is useful if cutouts have already been built, but the properties need to be updated for any reason (only applies to use case 2).

-For example, to run multiple cutouts under Use Case 2 with an `fof`mass definition, and turn on all of the options above, one would execute
+For example, to run multiple cutouts under Use Case 2 with an `fof` mass definition, and turn on all of the options above except the final two, one would execute

 ```
 lc_cutout <input lightcone directory> <output directory> <min redshift> <max redshift> --haloFile <input object file> --boxLength <box length> --massDef fof --verbose --tiemit --overwrite --posOnly